Mehrojiddin/HW-17.07/README.md

 ### I did this task with match string method, which i will need present about String Search method in 18.07

+## Task 4
+4. Miserable Parody of a Calculator

+Create a function that will handle simple math expressions.
+The input is an expression in the form of a string. calculator("23+4") ➞ 27

+calculator("45-15") ➞ 30

+calculator("13+2-5*2") ➞ 5

+calculator("49/7*2-3") ➞ 11

+## Didnt it

+## Task 5
+5) Area of a Rectangle
+Create a function that calculates the area of a rectangle.
+If the arguments are invalid, your function must return -1. area(3, 4) ➞ 12

+area(10, 11) ➞ 110

+area(-1, 5) ➞ -1

+area(0, 2) ➞ -1
+### I know this task dont make at same way.
+But result is true.
+Thank you and good night!